plone/documentation/plone.app.dexterity/custom-views.md

 </configure>
 ```

-Secondly add a browser view in `program.py` as follows:
+Next add a browser view in `program.py` as follows.

 ```python
 from Acquisition import aq_inner